tratteo/nuxt_template/content/articles/why-you-should-train.md

 Start today.
 Start small.
 Start where you are with what you have.
 Your future self – the one who built incredible results through the simple act of showing up daily – is already cheering you on.

+::tip{}
-::alert{type="success" title="Your Mission" description="Pick ONE habit.
+Pick ONE habit.
 Make it stupidly small.
 Do it for 7 days.
 Then come back and tell us how it felt to keep a promise to yourself for a whole week.
-We're betting it feels pretty amazing! 💪"}
+We're betting it feels pretty amazing! 💪
 ::

 ::author-about{:src="author_avatar" :name="author"}